John Ariss

 Architect John Ariss (sometimes spelled Ayres) (1725–1799) was born in Westmoreland County, Virginia to a family long settled in the Old Dominion.
-Two of his works have been classified as National Historic Landmarks.
-A rare surviving, documented example of his work is Traveller's Rest in Kearneysville, West Virginia, which he designed as a farmstead home for American Revolutionary War General Horatio Gates.
-He is also believed to have designed the Neo-Palladian estate Mount Airy, located in Richmond County, Virginia on Virginia's Northern Neck.
+Several houses now considered National Historic Landmarks have been attributed to him.
+One of the best documented surviving examples of his work is Traveller's Rest in Kearneysville, West Virginia, which he designed as a farmstead home for American Revolutionary War General Horatio Gates.
+Ariss is also believed to have designed the Neo-Palladian estate Mount Airy, located in Richmond County, Virginia on Virginia's Northern Neck.
+In the 1930s, Harewood, a home constructed for Samuel Washington (George Washington's brother, who died in 1781) and also now a National Historic Landmark, was also attributed to Ariss, who lived nearby.

 Ariss was born in Westmoreland County in 1725, but by 1743 his father was dead and Ariss apparently chose his brother Spencer Ariss as his guardian.
 Subsequently, Ariss may have been sent to England for schooling because his return from England is noted in 1751.
-In 1755, Ariss moved to nearby Richmond County, and in 1767 he moved, this time to Fauquier County.
+In 1755, Ariss moved to nearby Richmond County, and in 1767 he moved further westward, this time to Fauquier County.
+By 1770, Ariss had moved even further westward to what late became Berkeley County and part of which in 1801 would become Jefferson County, where he sat on the vestry of Norborne Parish.
 Ariss was a longtime friend of General George Washington, to whom he rented his home.
 Some also believe that Ariss had a role in designing the Washington home at Mount Vernon.

 The relationship between the two families was of long standing: Ariss was the great-grandson of Col. Nicholas Spencer of Cople Parish, Westmoreland, who had patented the Mount Vernon estate with his friend Lt.
 Col. John Washington.

 A number of Ariss's works are listed on the U.S. National Register of Historic Places (NRHP).